 Don't Trust the Color Swatch

 When enough residue is present, use its color as a guide to make a better selection.
 If the swatch is charcoal and you want charcoal, but the residue is almost white, choose a darker shade.
 Chances are the grout in that container will dry almost white, like the residue.

 Always Check the Batch Number

-Buy enough grout for the whole job at the same time and check the batch number on the packages.
+Buy enough grout for the whole job at the same time, and check the batch number on the packages.
 Grout is subject to color variations from batch to batch.
 If you buy different batches and mix them separately, your grout will probably dry with a lighter color in at least one area, even if they look the same wet.

-Apply Enhancing Sealer
+Apply an Enhancing Sealer

 Consider Epoxy Grout

-The first epoxy grouts made many homeowners and tile setters nervous, because it dried fast and stuck like glue to everything it touched.
-Some newer epoxy grouts contain detergents to make the cleanup easier, but they still have a shorter working time than cement grout.
-Once it is cured, it might be set for life, so clean up the residue as soon as possible.
+The first epoxy grouts made many homeowners and tile setters nervous because they dried fast and stuck like glue to everything they touched.
+Some newer epoxy grouts contain detergents to make the cleanup easier, but they still have a shorter working time than cementitious grouts.
+Once it is cured, an epoxy grout is set for life, so clean up residue as soon as possible.